tberkan/LambdaExcercises/src/README.md

 The code prints all the reading task titles,sorted by their title length.
 Java 7 developers write this kind of code every day.
 To write such a simple program, we had to write 15 lines of Java code.
-The bigger problem with the above mentioned code is not the number of lines a developer has to write but, that it misses the developer's intent, i.e. filtering reading tasks, sorting by title length, and transforming to String List.
+The bigger problem in this code is not the number of lines a developer has to write but, that it misses the developer's intent, i.e. filtering reading tasks, sorting by title length, and transforming to String List.
 - Find all reading task titles sorted by their creation date.
 - Find distinct tasks